mbarulli/nostr-logo/README.md

 # Logo and icons for the Nostr protocol

+Yes, the nostr protocol is entirely decentralized, and there are no obligations on using a particular logo.
+Everyone is free to contribute to the nostr ecosystem and create the visuals they like.
-A logo for the Nostr community!
+However, we believe that having a recognizable logo would be beneficial for the Nostr community as a whole!

-Here you can find multiple versions of the logo developed by graphic designer Andrea Nicolini.
+Here you can find a proposal by [Andrea Nicolini, aka Bembureda](https://dribbble.com/Bembureda).
+Andrea prepared multiple versions of the logo and icons you see below.
+I hope you like it!